How To Prepare For the MMI

 With increased interactions, this format helps limit bias within the interview process.
 The opinions of one interviewer aren’t over-emphasized, giving you a better shot at a fair and unbiased assessment.
 Medical schools receive a well-rounded impression of an applicant than with a singular interview.

 At the same time, you can connect with multiple members of your future community.
-You can look at the MMI as both an opportunity to let yourself shine professionally and a space to create positive first impressions and early networking.
+You can look at the MMI format as both an opportunity to let yourself shine professionally and a space to create positive first impressions and early networking.

 Glen T. Fogerty, Ph.D., the Associate Dean of Admissions & Recruitment at the University of Arizona College of Medicine-Phoenix, states: “We appreciate the process is grounded in theory, supported through research, and has continually allowed us to support our goal of having true community involvement in our admission decisions.”

+After completing your secondary applications, you’ll hopefully begin receiving interview invitations between October and January.
 Gabriel Garcia, MD, Associate Dean for MD Admissions at Stanford University, states:

-How to Prepare for the MMI
+10 Tips to Help You Prepare for the MMI

 Infographic outlining the steps of preparing for the MMI

-It’s also a good idea to work with a medical school admissions expert so you can receive unbiased feedback on your performance.
-Keep reading for details on how to prepare for the MMI.
 Harvard University encourages applicants to think outside of the research box when they do their MMI preparation for medical school.
 Suggestions include the following:

 • Be nice, pleasant, and prompt.